anseki/jquery-plainmodal/README.md

 You can specify `options` to every [`open`](#open) method.
 But, if `options` of an element isn't changed, re-initializing it isn't needed.
 Then, you specify `options` to only first [`open`](#open) method, or use this method for initializing it only once.
 If you don't customize any options (using default all), this method isn't needed because `options` isn't specified to [`open`](#open) method, and element is initialized at only first time.

-In this code, unneeded initializing is done again, again, and again.
+In this code, unneeded initializing is done again, again, and again:

 ```js
 $('#open-button').click(function() {